sheehui/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Key Properties:**
 <br>
 1. The commands do not interact with model.<br>
-2. The commands have to handle the changing of ParserStrategy, from the current one<br>
+2. The commands have to handle the changing of `ParserStrategy, from the current one<br>
 to `ABCParser` of the new tab.
-3. The commands need to update the `UiState` of `Ui` to keep track of which tab the user is currently on.
+3. The commands need to update the ``UI`State` of ``UI`` to keep track of which tab the user is currently on.
 <br>
 <br>
 Commands that fall into this category are:<br>